tirthpatel618/ESPN-Fantasy-Automation-Bot/README.md

 # ESPN Fantasy Automation Bot

 Bot built using python and selenium to automate setting an ESPN Fantasy basketball lineup.
-When making the decision between 2 players, the bot uses the higher roster percentage to decide who should be played.

-Bot can also be automated to run every morning.
-In my case I used Google Cloud Platform and cron to automate the bot every morning
+Automated with Cron and GCP to run every morning